jitsi/jitsi-meet-flutter-sdk/README.md

 The `JitsiMeet` class is the entry point for the sdk.
 It is used to launch the meeting screen and to send all the events.

-#### JitsiMeet()
+1. ####  JitsiMeet()
     The constructor for the class.

-#### join(JitsiMeetConferenceOptions options, [JitsiMeetEventListener? listener])
+2. ####  join(JitsiMeetConferenceOptions options, [JitsiMeetEventListener? listener])
     Joins a meeting with the given options and optionally a listener is given

-- `JitsiMeetConferenceOptions` options - meeting options
+    - `options`: meeting options
-- `JitsiMeetEventListener` listener - event listener for events triggered by the native sdks
+    - `listener:` event listener for events triggered by the native sdks

-#### hangUp()
+3. #### hangUp()

     The localParticipant leaves the current meeting.

-#### setAudioMuted({required bool muted})
+4. #### setAudioMuted({required bool muted})

     Sets the state of the localParticipant audio muted according to the `muted` parameter.

-#### setVideoMuted({required bool muted})
+5. #### setVideoMuted({required bool muted})
     Sets the state of the localParticipant video muted according to the `muted` parameter.

-#### sendEndpointTextMessage({String? to, required String message})
+6. #### sendEndpointTextMessage({String? to, required String message})
     Sends a message via the data channel to one particular participant or to all of them.
 If the to param is empty, the message will be sent to all the participants in the conference.

     In order to get the participantId, the `participantsJoined` event should be listened for, which have as a parameter the `participantId` and this should be stored somehow.

-#### toggleScreenShare({required bool enabled})
+7. #### toggleScreenShare({required bool enabled})

     Sets the state of the localParticipant screen sharing according to the `enabled` parameter.

-#### openChat({String? to})
+8. #### openChat({String? to})

     Opens the chat dialog.
 If `to` contains a valid participantId, the private chat with that particular participant will be opened.

-#### sendChatMessage({String? to, required String message})
+9. #### sendChatMessage({String? to, required String message})

     Sends a chat message via to one particular participant or to all of them.
 If the `to` param is empty, the message will be sent to all the participants in the conference.

-In order to get the participantId, the `participantsJoined` event should be listened for, which have as a parameter the `participantId` and this should be stored somehow.
+    In order to get the participantId, the `participantsJoined` event should be listened for, which have as a parameter the `participantId` and this should be stored somehow.Í

-#### closeChat()
+10. #### closeChat()

-Closes the chat dialog.
+    ÅCloses the chat dialog.

-#### retrieveParticipantsInfo()
+11. #### retrieveParticipantsInfo()

     Sends and event that will trigger the `participantsInfoRetrieved` events which will contain participants information

 ### JitsiMeetConferenceOptions